electron/electron/docs/development/build-instructions-gn.md

 ```

 **To build, run `ninja` with the `electron` target:**
-Nota Bene: This will also take a while and probably heat up your lap.
+Note: This will also take a while and probably heat up your lap.

 For the testing configuration: